 Designer Will Wright creates games that fall into this sandbox category.
 Take a look at his creation, The Sims, which is essentially an ecology god game.
 You're given all the tools to affect the makeup of a planet, and you watch how it evolves and what sorts of life forms thrive.
-Figure 1.2 shows us a screenshot from the game SimWorld.
 Everything in the world, from the buildings to the weather to the beings that inhabit it, is decided on by the player.